omprakashv3/MultiModel-MobileGUI-Agent/README.md

 Expected output:
 ```
-✅ Original approach would use ~9154.66 MB for all jobs
+✅ Original approach would use ~82 GB for all images
-✅ New approach uses ~70.00 MB peak memory
+✅ New approach uses ~17-19 GB peak system memory (including model)
+✅ Pure batch memory: ~158 MB (16 images) to ~632 MB (64 images)
 ```

 ## 🛠️ Troubleshooting